-7.14 The BMRA shall be required to receive from the NETSO, and to publish on the BMRS, data relating to the Regulation on Energy Market Integrity and Transparency (REMIT) and the European Transparency Regulation.
+7.22 The BMRA shall be required to receive from the NETSO, and to publish on the BMRS, data relating to the Regulation on Energy Market Integrity and Transparency (REMIT) and the European Transparency Regulation.
 The information shall be as detailed in Table 2 and 3 of the BMRS Data Catalogue.

-7.15 The BMRA shall be required to receive from the NETSO, and to publish on the BMRS, Demand Control Instructions issued in relation to Demand Control Events.
+7.23 The BMRA shall be required to receive from the NETSO, and to publish on the BMRS, Demand Control Instructions issued in relation to Demand Control Events.

-8. INFORMATION FROM BSCCo
+7A GBP-Euro Exchange Rate Information

+7A.1 The BMRA shall each Settlement Day procure the GBP-EURO exchange rate from the Financial Services Provider approved by the Panel through a transparent process.

+7A.2 The BMRA shall publish the GBP-EUR exchange rate in accordance with the BMRA Data Catalogue.

+7A.3 The BMRA shall provide the GBP-EUR exchange rate to the Settlement Administration Agent system each day via an automated interface.8.
+INFORMATION FROM BSCCo

 The BMRA shall receive and store the following System Parameters from BSCCo for use in its calculations: